-For example, when you are pulled over for driving under the influence of alcohol and a police officer requests that you to take field sobriety tests, are you entitled to have a criminal defense lawyer present for those tests?
-Or are you entitled to remain silent when you are pulled over for speeding and the police officer asks for your name and drivers license?
+For example, when you are pulled over for driving under the influence of alcohol and a police officer requests that you take field sobriety tests, do you have the right to refuse without a criminal defense lawyer present for those tests?
+Or are you entitled to remain silent when you are pulled over for speeding and the police officer asks for your name and driver's license?

 Just reading the Miranda warnings alone, you may think that you never need to speak or that you will always be able to have a criminal lawyer or traffic lawyer present with you at the scene.
 Unfortunately, your Miranda rights do not apply in every situation that involves a police officer.

 Stop and Identify Laws – Can Police Officers Pull You Over and Question You?

 Imagine you are driving on the streets of Chicago and a police officer pulls you over, walks up to your car, and asks you to identify yourself.
 Can you refuse to identify yourself to the police officer and walk away?
 In Illinois, there is a stop and Identify law which states,

 (a) A peace officer, after having identified himself as a peace officer, may stop any person in a public place for a reasonable period of time when the officer reasonably infers from the circumstances that the person is committing, is about to commit or has committed an offense as defined in Section 102-15 of this Code, and may demand the name and address of the person and an explanation of his actions.
 Such detention and temporary questioning will be conducted in the vicinity of where the person was stopped.